Opioid Management Toolkit

 CDC Opioid Overdose Prevention Toolkit

-Compiled by the CDC, this toolkit is meant to provide information to healthcare providers, community members, patients and family who deal with the use of opioid prescriptions.
+Compiled by the CDC, this toolkit is meant to provide information to healthcare providers, community members, patents and family who deal with the use of opioid prescriptions.
+It includes facts for the community, essential steps for first responders, information for prescribers, safety recommendations for patients and their family members and information about recovering from and preventing opioid overdose .

 -